-Award-winning insurance provider Emerald Life is now the only UK provider of travel insurance where there is no requirement to disclose HIV as a pre-existing medical condition if the customer is on stable anti-viral medicine and their viral load is undetectable.
+Award-winning insurance provider Emerald Life is now the only UK provider of travel insurance where there is no requirement to disclose HIV as a pre-existing medical condition if the customer is on stable anti-viral medicine and their viral load is undetectable and also importantly at no extra cost to the customer.
 Here, Emerald Life Chairman, Steve Wardlaw, explains why the company is proud to introduce this revolutionary, game-changing travel insurance.

 Hi Steve.
 Why is it important to be able to offer this type of policy?